 Monsanto Company and Monsanto Technology LLC, Plaintiffs-Appellees, V. Vernon Hugh Bowman

 Monsanto's Technology Agreement allows farmers to sell their genetically-modified crops to commodity markets, which are allowed to sell those seeds as a commodity, for anything but planting.
 So, Vernon Bowman, after planting Roundup Ready soybean seed from Monsanto, decided to obtain second season crop seed from the commodity market, saving money on seed costs and avoiding the licensing fee.
 Since 94% of the soybean market in the U.S. uses Roundup Ready soybeans, the seed from the commodity market was probably nearly pure GM seed.
 Bowman planted the seed from the commodity market and harvested the seed from that crop and saved it for next season's planting.
 Then, amazingly, Bowman wrote Monsanto, telling them exactly what he had done!
 Monsanto, of course, sued Bowman, since he had violated the terms of the license agreement, which prevented the planting of patented seed from previous harvests.
 Monsanto alleged that Bowman, in planting the seed from the commodity market violated the terms of the license agreement.
-A judge agreed with Monsanto, along with the United States Court of Appeals for the Federal Circuit.47 The case is currently before the U.S. Supreme Court.
-If the Supreme Court rules against Monsanto, patents on GM seed will be basically worthless, since any farmer could buy commodity seed and avoid Monsanto's licensing fee.
+A judge agreed with Monsanto, along with the United States Court of Appeals for the Federal Circuit.47 The case was ultimately decided by the U.S. Supreme Court, which ruled in favor of Monsanto.

 Christianity and GMO